 Borrowers who refinanced their student loans with CommonBond are eligible for 24 months of forbearance, while those who took out student loans are able to defer their loans on a case-by-case basis

 Sallie Mae is allowing a 3-month payment pause upon request.
 You should contact them directly to see what your options are.

 If you have private student loans with high interest rates, now is a good time to see if refinancing those loans will lead to a lower monthly payment.
 Having a lower payment allows for more flexibility in your budget, which can’t be underestimated during these uncertain times.

 Keep in mind that refinancing federal student loans into a private student loan means a loss of federal student loan benefits.
 These include potential for student loan forgiveness, repayment plans based on your income, generous deferment options during times of unemployment or economic hardship and the ability to discharge student loans in death or disability.

 If you choose a repayment plan with a longer term and reduced monthly payments, remember that this will increase the total interest paid over the life of the loan.
 If you choose this option but don’t experience the financial hardship you were expecting, keep making the same payments as before to avoid paying more interest than necessary.
-Compare refinance lenders to see who is right for you.

 At Savingforcollege.com, our goal is to help you make smart decisions about saving and paying for education.
 Some of the products featured in this article are from our partners, but this doesn’t influence our evaluations.
 Our opinions are our own.